AditiKollur/AditiKollur/README.md

         title_text = "Select String Columns (Keys for Matching) - Select 1 or more:"
         if not initial:
-            title_text = f"Select Additional String Columns for Drill Down (Level {self.current_filter_level + 1}) - Select 1 or more:"
+            title_text = "Select Additional String Columns for Drill Down - Select 1 or more:"

         ttk.Label(frame, text=title_text).pack(anchor="w")

         available = [c for c in self.string_cols_available if c not in self.all_selected_string_cols] if not available:
-            messagebox.showinfo("No More Strings", "No more string columns left to select for drill down.\nProceeding to numeric column selection.") self.numeric_col_selection_page()
+            messagebox.showinfo("No More Strings", "No more string columns left to select for drill down.\nProceeding to export and inspection.") self.show_table_with_filters()
             return

         canvas = tk.Canvas(frame)